acl6865/IGME-230/proposal.md

 Types of enemies:

-*Enemy with Shield
+* Enemy with Shield

----Has a moving shield to block player attacks.
+   Has a moving shield to block player attacks.
 Shield follows after the mouse at varying speeds.
 Click anywhere but the shield to deal damage.

-*Fast Enemy
+* Fast Enemy

----Moves around the screen, trying to dodge the cursor.
+   Moves around the screen, trying to dodge the cursor.
 Clicking anywhere on the enemy deals damage.